The complexity of approximating complex-valued Ising and Tutte partition functions: Hardness results for the Ising model

 \begin{lemma} For any algebraic real number $\ybeta\in (-1,0)$, \NonzeroSignReTutte{x,y} is \numP-hard, where $x=1+2/(y-1)$.
 Also, the problems \CNonzeroAIsing{(\pi/3)}{\ybeta} and \NonzeroZivIsing{\ybeta} are \numP-hard. \end{lemma}

 We next show how to further extend the \numP-hardness interval-shrinking technique to obtain \numP-hardness for the problem \CNonzeroNIsing{\cst}{\ybeta }.
 This requires new ideas, so we will provide more details.
 Let us return to the discussion of interval shrinking.
-Let $\eta=1/21$ and $\addcst = 22/21$.
+Let $\eta=1/21$ (the exact value of $\eta$ is not important, but we fix it for concreteness).
 Instead of having an oracle for the sign of $f(\epsilon) = - \epsilon A + B$, we only will be able to assume that we have an oracle that, on input $\epsilon$, returns a value $\hat{f}(\epsilon)$ satisfying